petercollingridge/SVG-Optimiser/readme.md

 ## CSS stlying
 	Need to check whether style element already exists and whether class names already exist.
     Ideally find most efficient way to class elements for styling.

-## Flatten groups
-	Remove groups that aren't adding properties, such as animations or transforms